 Cole Blake is about to head off to college, embarking on his future career in medicine.
 Elise is a young girl trying to leave her mistakes in the past and mend her ways.
 As the two meet and love begins to blossom, she finds one thing she can't leave in her past: she's pregnant.
 Cole is determined to support his first love, even if it means leaving college behind to raise someone else's baby.
 Though Elise decides to put the baby up for adoption to a family dealing with the pain of infertility, she develops doubt as the due date draws closer.
 Does she want to keep the baby?
 Her looming decision could shatter everyone's plans and lead them into the unexpected.

-6. The Jerusalem Assassin by Joel C. Rosenberg
+6. The Beirut Protocol by Joel C. Rosenberg

 7. Smoke Screen by Terri Blackstock

-10. The Crow's Call by Wanda E. Brunstetter (Amish Greenhouse Mystery No.1)
+9. The Robin's Greeting by Wanda E. Brunstetter (Amish Greenhouse Mystery No. 3)

-11. Starfish Pier by Irene Hannon (A Hope Harbor novel)
+11. Blackberry Beach by Irene Hannon (A Hope Harbor Novel)

-12. Collateral Damage by Lynette Eason (Danger Never Sleeps No.1)
+12. Active Defense by Lynette Eason (Danger Never Sleeps No.3)

 15. The Book of Lost Friends by Lisa Wingate